Ricerca sugli Stati e le organizzazioni internazionali

 The governments signatory hereto, being members of the Council of Europe,

-Considering that the aim of the Council of Europe is to achieve a greater unity between its members for the purpose, among others, of facilitating their social progress;
+Considering that the aim of the Council of Europe is to achieve a greater unity between its members for the purpose, among others, of facilitating their economic and social progress by agreements and common action in economic, social, cultural, scientific, legal and administrative matters;

 Have agreed as follows: